TABLE OF CONTENTS

 2. Click on the line drawn and select 'Elevation Profile' from the toolbox.

 3. In the elevation profile dialog box, set the parameters.
 Choose the method as 'Line' and interval as '1m' or lower.
-Set the layer as 'DSM' and click on 'Calculate Elevation'
+Set the layer as 'DSM' and click on 'Calculate Elevation'.

 Measuring Spot Elevation

-2. Click on the point and select 'Elevation Profile' from the toolbox.
-Select the method parameter as 'Point' and layer as 'DSM' in the dialog box.
+2. In the Elevation Profile dialog box, select the method parameter as 'Point' and layer as 'DSM'.

 2. Click on the area and select 'Elevation Profile' from the toolbox.
 Select the method parameter as 'Base Height' and layer as 'DSM' in the dialog box.

-3. Click on 'Calculate Volume'.
+3. Click on 'Calculate Volume' and view the result.

 Construction Monitoring Overview

 Click on your desired asset on the organization's 'Home' page.
-As it opens the dashboard view, click on the Terra name to go to the map or the terrain view.
+On the dashboard page that opens, click on 'Terra name' to go to the map or terrain view.

-FIGURE 3: DASHBOARD VIEW
+FIGURE 12: DASHBOARD VIEW

-FIGURE 4: MAP/TERRAIN VIEW
+FIGURE 13: MAP/TERRAIN VIEW

-As it opens the map/terrain view of the site., select the desired scan date.
+On the map/terrain view of the site., select the desired scan date.

 a) App Filters